Eczema and ulcer on leg

-Eczema on your legs might be caused by venous insufficiency
+-might be caused by venous DIsease

 Venous Ulcers and Arterial Ulcers

-In patients with chronic, long lasting or/and poorly controlled Diabetes mellitus, ulcers might represent compromised microcirculation and/or advanced peripheral neuropathy.
+- In patients with chronic, long lasting or/and poorly controlled Diabetes mellitus, ulcers might represent compromised microcirculation and/or advanced peripheral neuropathy.

 It is important to understand that the treatment of arterial ulcers requires a different approach than the treatment of venous ulcers.

-Arterial ulcers are usually treated with arterial stent, or arterial bypass grafting done in a hospital setting.
+- Arterial ulcers are usually treated with arterial stent, or arterial bypass grafting done in a hospital setting.